List of Downton Abbey characters: Martha Levinson

 Martha Levinson (?–1930?) (played by Shirley MacLaine) is Cora's brash, outspoken, and wealthy American mother.
 She married the Cincinnati-based Jewish entrepreneur Isidore Levinson and owns a house at the Bellevue Avenue of Newport in addition to the family house in New York.
-Martha has a slightly strained relationship with her daughter Cora and frequently trades barbed insults with Violet, who sees her as loud, unorthodox and opinionated.
+Martha has a slightly strained relationship with her daughter Cora, and frequently trades barbed insults with Violet, who sees her as loud, unorthodox and opinionated.
 Violet often mocks her skin colour and sarcastically calls her "the Queen of Sheba".
 Martha sees herself as representing modernity, while Violet seems to represent the pre-war aristocratic world that is gradually becoming obsolete.

 In series four, while attending the debutante ball of Rose MacClare at London in 1923, Martha is courted by the widower William Allsopp, Lord Aysgarth (played by James Fox) one of the many bankrupted British aristocrats seeking to marry rich American women to save their estates, but Martha politely declines, stating that she does not hanker for the pre-war days.
 Instead, she offers to help Aysgarth by introducing him to other rich American widows eager to obtain a peerage title.

 She does not appear in the two films, but is briefly mentioned in the third film, in which she is referred to as deceased when Mary talks about building a memorial for both her grandmothers while Martha's son, Harold, arrives in England to discuss her estate with the Crawleys.
+Harold talks about selling her Newport house in order to raise money, which Cora refused.

 Harold Levinson

 Harold Levinson (played by Paul Giamatti) is Cora's younger brother.
 His peripheral involvement in the Teapot Dome scandal leads Martha to request that Lord Grantham appear before the U.S. Congress to vouch for Harold's character late in series four – he escapes with only a reprimand.
 Harold then accompanies his mother to England in July 1923.
 While in England he makes the acquaintance of the Hon.
 Madeleine Allsopp (played by Poppy Drayton), daughter of Lord Aysgarth.
 The two part on good terms, with Madeleine promising to write to Harold frequently.

 Harold appears in the third film, in which it is revealed that he had lost his money in the Great Depression.
 However, he avoided complete ruin owing to the intervention of Gus Sambrook, who advised him to withdraw his stock investments prior to the Wall Street Crash, for which he now feels indebted to him.
 Harold comes to Downton Abbey with the aim of investing into the earldom's revenue, (a complete reversal from the previous scenario, where the Crawleys sought financial help from the Levinsons following Robert's bad investment), for which Mary sought to sell their London residence.
-But after Sambrook's past is revealed, the plan is shelved and Harold returns back.
+But after Sambrook's past is revealed, the plan is shelved and Harold returns.